Investment companies | Update | 17 November 2022

 Since taking over the mandate in April 2017, WTW has exited three managers in total, adding in four more.
-None of these exits were due to performance concerns; rather due to WTW changing its view on the managers.
+It says that none of these exits were due to performance concerns; rather they were due to WTW changing its view on the managers.

 GQG – skilful navigation

 GQG seeks high-quality sustainable businesses at reasonable prices which should be able to perform regardless of the macro environment, with this philosophy shared across both their global and emerging market strategy.